Tulip Garden Ideas: Exploring Tulip Colors and Varieties

 Growing these tulips has been such a rewarding experience.
 I worked so hard planting them all in fall.
 Oftentimes when I buy, I overbuy and while it might not seem like the best trait – it pays off in spades when you watch them bloom in the beds like this.
 Seeing the different colors and varieties emerge has truly been a daily delight.
 Here are some of the prettiest tulips that I’m growing in my garden this year.

-Blue Mountain Tulips
+Blue Diamond Tulips

 This late-blooming double tulip showcases rich violet-blue petals, reminiscent of depth and tranquility.
 Its full, luxurious blooms bring a unique and sophisticated purple to your flower garden.